wondering-packet/learning-vault/Git/Exercises/001 - Create a new repository & connect it to a remote branch.md

 ## 2. Create remote repository in GitHub

-1. Create a new repo by going to GitHub page, name it same as your local repo "iac-git".
+1. Create a new repo by going to [GitHub](https://github.com/) , name it same as your local repo "iac-git".

-	**Note**: *DO NOT* initialize it with a README, license, or `.gitignore` file.
+	> **Note**: *DO NOT* initialize it with a README, license, or `.gitignore` file.
 You want an _empty_ repository so your local history can be pushed cleanly without merge conflicts initially.

 2. Copy the HTTPS URL e.g. `https://github.com/wondering-packet/iac-git.git`.